-Financial Officer is responsible for the financial administration of the funds including liaison with the custodian, actuarial consultant, investment manager and external auditors.
+The Chief Financial Officer is responsible for the financial administration of the funds including liaison with the custodian, actuarial consultant, investment manager and external auditors.

 This report provides an evaluation of the financial health of the pension plan.
-It reports on the status of the pension liabilities, pension assets and pension deficit for the RPP.
-Included in this report are links to the audited financial statements for the RPP at June 30, 2019, the actuarial reports for the RPP and the SRA, at July 1, 2019, and the Statement of Investment Policies and Procedures for the Pension Master Trust which is approved annually, most recently on September 18, 2019.
+It reports on the status of the pension liabilities, pension assets and pension surplus (deficit) for the RPP.
+Included in this report are links to the audited financial statements for the RPP at June 30, 2021, the actuarial report for the RPP at July 1, 2021, and the Statement of Investment Policies and Procedures for the Pension Master Trust which is approved annually, most recently on September 23, 2020.